Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 With the combining of the SPG and Marriott Rewards programs, Amex has reconfigured the earn rates of the Starwood Preferred Guest Business Card from American Express and the SPG Luxury Card.

-These cards each come with bonus categories but only the 6X points you can earn at Marriott and Starwood properties really deserve attention.
+These cards each come with bonus categories but only the 6X points you can earn at Marriott properties really deserve attention.
 Non-bonus category spending now earns 2X points which is equivalent to ⅔ the value of the old earn rate.
 With this in mind, it’s hard to justify using the SPG cards beyond SPG and Marriott stays.

 ANA is one of the major carriers of Japan and part of the Star Alliance.
 You can use ANA Mileage Club miles to book flights on Air New Zealand, United, Air Canada, ANA, and other partners.